 Homemade Plumping Lip Balm with Cinnamon

-Cinnamon is such a delicious fall flavor and scent, and when added to lip balms and other beauty recipes it creates a warming sensation that ‘plumps’ the lips.
-Full of powerful antioxidants and polyphenols, cinnamon also has the ability to repair damaged tissue.
-And thanks to its antibacterial properties, cinnamon may even help prevent recurrent painful fissures (cuts) on the lips.
+Cinnamon is such a delicious fall flavor and scent, and when added to lip balms and other beauty recipes, it creates a warming sensation that plumps the lips.
+Full of powerful antioxidants and polyphenols, cinnamon also has the ability to repair damaged tissue [source].

-The vitamin E in this recipe will not only add to the lip balm’s shelf life but will also increase the hydration of the balm.
-Vitamin E is known for its antioxidant properties, (protecting the skin from harmful effects of sun damage), and can nourish, soothe and protect the skin along with lips.
+The vitamin E in this recipe will not only add to the lip balm’s shelf life, but it will also increase its hydration factor.
+Vitamin E is known for its antioxidant properties [source] that protect the skin from the sun’s harmful effects and damage from toxins and the environment.
+This well-known oil can nourish, soothe, and protect the skin, along with the lips.

-Topical vitamin E comes in both cream or or oil form so this recipe can be adjusted to what’s available in your area.
+Topical vitamin E comes in both cream and oil forms, so this recipe can be adjusted to what’s available in your area.
 Capsules are another great option.
-Just cut one open and squeeze out the oil for topical application.
+Just cut one open and squeeze out the oil to apply on any area of the skin.

 - 4 tablespoons coconut oil